Please review the following information related to your travel arrangements:

 10. FLIGHT DISCLAIMERS RE: HAZARDOUS MATERIALS AND INSECTICIDE SPRAYING

 a) Under Federal law, passengers are prohibited from bringing hazardous materials on the aircraft, such as aerosols, fireworks and flammable liquids.
 If you do not understand these restrictions, please visit the FAA's prohibited items webpage for more information at: http://www.faa.gov/about/initiatives/hazmat_safety

-b) Whether or not the flight itinerary is subject to insecticide spraying prior to the flight or while you are on the aircraft, Federal law requires that we refer you to DOT's disinfection website at: http://www.dot.gov/office-policy/aviation-policy/aircraft-disinsection-requirements.
+b) Whether or not the flight itinerary is subject to insecticide spraying prior to the flight or while you are on the aircraft, Federal law requires that we refer you to the Dept. of Transportation's DOT's disinfection website. (http://www.dot.gov/office-policy/aviation-policy/aircraft-disinsection-requirements)

 The payment of any partial or full payment for a reservation shall constitute consent to the use of those suppliers and agreement neither to hold TravelStore liable for any injury, damage or loss on account of any conditions, actions or omissions that are beyond its reasonable control, nor hold TravelStore responsible should any of these suppliers: 1) fail to provide the travel services purchased; 2) fail to comply with any applicable law; or 3) engage in any negligent act or omission that causes any sort of personal injury, damage, delay or inconvenience.